tahaalli/virtual-vending-machine-app/README.md

 In the project directory,

-1. Run In the project directory,npm run server` to start the express server.
+1. Run `npm run server` to start the express server.
 2. Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ## Interface